diff3/Ghost/ReadMe.txt

   - set the scale to a number between 0 and 2.5

 /ghost text
   - turn binding text on the buttons on/ off.
-Not working at the moment.